Setting up ChatLab for GDPR compliance

 </script>

-Step 2: Add event listeners for consent updates
+Step 2: Listen for consent changes

 <script>